University of Dallas Police Policies

 - Parking violation citations are issued 24 hours a day, 7 days a week.
 A list of the

-parking violations may be found on the UD Campus Safety website.
+parking violations may be found on the University of Dallas Police website.

 Bicycles and Special Vehicles

-- Bicycles should be secured in bicycle racks and registered with the UD Campus Safety
+- Bicycles should be secured in bicycle racks and registered with the University of

-Department.
+Dallas Police Department.
 Riders must comply with all state and local laws.
-Pedestrians have the
+Pedestrians

-- All buses, RVs, trailers and boats must obtain permission from the UD Campus Safety
+- All buses, RVs, trailers and boats must obtain permission from the University of Dallas

 Parking For Students With Disabilities